jsabater/calabruix/content/posts/grafana/alerting/index.md

 For database servers, spikes during checkpoints may be expected, but sustained load often indicates inefficient queries or insufficient CPUs.
 For shared virtual machines, temporary contention is okay, but if load stays high the hypervisor may be oversubscribed.

-> You can safely ignore the "Selected metric is a counter.
-Consider calculating rate of counter by adding rate()." warning.
-It is hint, not a functional error.

 ## Folders and labels

 Folders in Grafana Alerting are primarily for organizing and scoping alert rules.
 They control permissions, visibility, and namespacing.
 How you organise your folders depends on your needs, but common strategies are: